dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

-### Create the "lists" section of a JSON project file from Excel files
+### `excel2lists`

-This command creates the "lists" section of a JSON project file from an Excel file.
+This command creates the "lists" section of a JSON project file from Excel files.

 ```bash
 dsp-tools excel2lists [options] folder output.json